EU seeks another €3bn Turkey migrant deal

 The EU migrant crisis hit Greece and Italy the hardest due to their geographical position and due to an EU regulation, called Dublin, which says that countries where people first enter the EU have to take care of their asylum application.

-The Greek EU commissioner said the crisis, which saw over 1 million people enter the EU in 2015, meant that the Dublin law was out of date and ought to be changed by the end of the year.
+The Greek EU commissioner said the crisis, which saw over one million people enter the EU in 2015, meant that the Dublin law was out of date and ought to be changed by the end of the year.

 "Italy is not alone in this crisis, which has not ended, and which will still be with us for many, many years to come," he said.